nawabahmadreshi/documentation/pages/features/journeys.md

 ### Select your template

 This opens a WYSIWYG editor where you can change the style and content of your Branch View.
-First, choose the type of template that you want to show.
-You can choose from a:
+First, select the type of template that you want to show.
+For now, we only offer an app banner.

+{% image src='/img/pages/features/journeys/select-template-type.png' half center alt='select template type' %}

+In the future, you will be able to choose from:

 - Full page injected interstitial (SEO friendly!)
 - Half page injected banner (SEO friendly!)
 - Floating app banner
 - Floating button

-{% image src='/img/pages/features/journeys/select-template-type.png' half center alt='select template type' %}

 Next, to make changes to the styling or text, click `Customize`.